 - Family gatherings

-What is Watermarking?
+What is Live Stream Watermarking?

 Watermarking is the process of embedding a digital mark or signature onto a digital image, video, or document to indicate its authenticity or ownership.
-The watermark is usually a logo, text, or image that is overlaid onto the content and can be visible or invisible.
+The watermark is usually a logo, text, or image that is overlaid with the content and can be visible or invisible.